 I am Stas Gorelik, a recent PhD graduate from the George Washington University (Washington, DC).
-Currently, I work as a senior research analyst at the Center for New Ideas, a Poland-based think tank specializing in Belarusian politics.

 My academic research focuses on ostensibly legal and subtle forms of electoral and public opinion manipulation in Russia and other post-Soviet countries.
 Specifically, I examine how these tactics—and revelations of their use—impact voter behavior.